Tried Tested and True Ingredients!

 - Bake for approximately 25-30 minutes or until a toothpick inserted into the center comes out clean and the cake springs back when pressed lightly.

-- Allow to cool on a wire rack prior to removing from pan.
+- Allow cooling on a wire rack prior to removing from pan.

 - After cooling, add frosting if desired.